Halcyon-Days/FormulaParser/README.md

 # FormulaParser

-This implements a Formula Parser in C++ that when passed a mathematical formula in the format similar to "2.1 * x - 0.1 * y" are variables, returns a Formula Object that has a calculate() method that when given a map which defines those variables, ie. {x->1, y->2}, returns the result
+This implements a Formula Parser in C++ that when passed a mathematical formula in the format similar to "2.1 * x - 0.1 * y" are variables, returns a Formula Object that has a calculate() method that when given a map which defines those variables, ie. {x->1, y->2}, returns the resul.

-Definitions:
+# Definitions

 A term represents any variable that can be used in a equation.
 A term can be: An expression, which combines 2 Terms and links them by an operator, A Tag, which is a variable which can be subsituted by a value, or A number which is a constant.